rejeep/authlogic-password-reset-tutorial/README.markdown

       def load_user_using_perishable_token
         @user = User.find_using_perishable_token(params[:id])
         unless @user
-          flash[:error] = "We're sorry, but we could not locate your account"f
+          flash[:error] = "We're sorry, but we could not locate your account"

           redirect_to root_url
         end